clef/clef-wordpress/readme.txt

 - **Strong authentication**: Clef [replaces passwords](http://blog.getclef.com/2013/05/why-we-need-real-cryptography-instead-of-passwords/) with highly secure two-factor logins using the tried-and-true [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) public-key cryptosystem.
  - Clef stores your encrypted digital signature (i.e., private key) on your phone rather than in a central database.
 Thus even in the unlikely event of a catastrphic failure on Clef’s servers (e.g., if hackers were to fully breach the system), your login credentials remain secure on your phone.
  - Clef logins require two identification factors.
-So, if your phone is lost or stolen, your credentials remain safe even regardless of whether you have enabled your phone’s security features (i.e., PINs, biometric locks, etc.)
+So your login credentials remain safe even if your phone is lost or stolen, and even regardless of whether you have enabled your phone’s screen lock.

 - **Comprehensive protection**: Clef disables passwords for all three WordPress authentication vectors: Dashboard access, API access, and automatic password resets via email.
 Thus it protects your users against
  - bruteforce and botnet login attacks,